Margaret Chase Smith: U.S. House of Representatives

 A supporter of President Harry S. Truman's foreign policies, she was mentioned as a possible candidate for Under Secretary of the Navy in 1945 and for Assistant Secretary of State in 1947.
 Smith became a member of the House Armed Services Committee in 1946, also serving as chair of its Subcommittee on Hospitalization and Medicine.
-In this position, she sponsored and ensured the passage of the Women's Armed Services Integration Act, a bill to regularize the status of women in the armed forces that was signed into law by President Truman in June 1948.
+In this position, she sponsored and ensured the passage of the Women's Armed Services Integration Act, which was signed into law by President Truman in June 1948.

-Smith also earned a reputation as a moderate Republican who often broke ranks with her party.
+Smith earned a reputation as a moderate Republican who often broke ranks with her party.
 She supported much of President Franklin D. Roosevelt's New Deal legislation, as had her husband while he was in office.
 She voted in favor of the Selective Service Act in 1940 and voted against the Smith–Connally Act in 1943.
 In 1945, she voted against making the House Un-American Activities Committee a permanent body.
 As a member of the House, Smith began wearing a single red rose that became a daily fixture of her attire throughout her career in public office.
 She waged a long campaign to have the rose declared the official flower of the United States, which Congress eventually approved in 1987.

 U.S. Senate

 1948 election

-In 1956 Smith and Eleanor Roosevelt jointly appeared as the first-ever women panelists on Face the Nation.
+In 1956, Smith and Eleanor Roosevelt jointly appeared as the first-ever women panelists on Face the Nation.
 With them is the host, CBS News correspondent Stuart Novins.

 In August 1947, after three-term incumbent Wallace H. White Jr. decided to retire, Smith announced her candidacy for his seat in the U.S. Senate.
 In the Republican primary, she faced incumbent Governor Horace A. Hildreth, former Governor Sumner Sewall, and Reverend Albion Beverage.
 She ran a grassroots campaign with little money, using the slogan, "Don't change a record for a promise."
 When the wife of one of her opponents questioned whether a woman would be a good Senator, Smith replied, "Women administer the home.
 They set the rules, enforce them, mete out justice for violations.
 Thus, like Congress, they legislate; like the Executive, they administer; like the courts, they interpret the rules.
 It is an ideal experience for politics."
 On June 21, 1948, she won the primary election and received more votes than her three opponents combined.
 In the general election on September 13, she defeated Democrat Adrian H. Scolten by a margin of 71–29%.
 She became the first woman to represent Maine in the Senate, and the first woman to serve in both houses of Congress.